ZaneA/taskd/README.md

 - lua5.1 (5.2 will NOT work currently)
 - sqlite3
 - libmicrohttpd if you want to build the httpapi
+- libjansson (tested with 2.7) if you want to build the httpapi

 Simply run `make taskd`, `make p_core`, and `make p_httpapi`.
 If need be modify `run_taskd.sh` and run `chmod +x run_taskd.sh`.